 Understanding, enriching, and improving human relationships with water has been a core focus in my career as a researcher and educator.
-My environmental communication research is engaged, which means that I shape my research to respond to needs for information and inquiry.
+My environmental communication research is engaged, which means that I shape my research to respond to needs for information and inquiry and collaborate with research partners, other faculty, and students at all stages of the research process.
 I use mixed methods to link science and critical practice with decision making to promote resilience and sustainability.
 My research usually starts with intensive information gathering where I co-define problems, research questions, and general areas of inquiry with the people who will eventually use the final research and writing products.
 In addition to taking an engaged approach, much of my work is interdisciplinary and I regularly collaborate with people in disciplines such as ecology, oceanography, marine policy, marine biology, economics, information and computer sciences, psychology, engineering, and more.

 I am deeply interested in how communication shapes perceptions and decisions about environments, and especially freshwater and marine ecosystems.
-I have been drawn into intertidal ecosystems, working closely with clammers along Maine’s coast on a series of ongoing projects to support shellfish co-management and communicate clamming as a livelihood and way of life.
+I work closely with clammers along Maine’s coast on a series of ongoing projects to support shellfish co-management and communicate clamming as a livelihood and way of life.

 I am also a UMaine co-PI on the Future of Dams Project, which seeks to study and support decision making about dams in New England.
 I’m interested in how citizen science may help democratize science processes and change how people become involved in and informed by scientific research efforts, and this interest grows from my longtime involvement in water quality monitoring on inland lakes and rivers.

 I actively seek grants with collaborators and students to support our engaged research projects, and here are some of the grants I have recently received (see my CV for a complete list)

 - National Science Foundation, EAGER Program, Development of a contest-based crowdsourcing scheme for public water quality monitoring.
 2018-2019, $100,000, Role: co-PI.